Skip to main content

 System Call Flow

-Here’s how a typical system call works:
+Here is how a typical system call works, step by step:

 1. The application calls a library function (like read() in C).